 As a long time zinnia enthusiast my mind was blown with the first flower of ‘Queen Lime Blush’.
 These flowers are so unique and beautiful.
 There are a lot of different varieties in the award winning “Queen” series including ‘Queen Lime Orange’ and ‘Queen Lime Red’.
 I recommend buying seeds for them all!

 Want to see all of these plants in action?
 Join me for a tour of my home foodscape.

 Don’t be in such a rush!

 Getting a late start on summer planting is THE BEST THING I’VE EVER DONE!
 I won’t deny that I was frantic back in June trying to get my summer gardens installed.
 For various reasons I was later than ever, and I thought it was going to be a disaster.

 Turns out, planting summer flowers and vegetables in late June and early July is the best thing I have ever done as a gardener in Zone 7.
 My plants still look fresh, and the harvests far exceed past years.
 The borders are full but not overcrowded and I haven’t had to rip anything out yet!
-In fact, I think the garden will look better than ever in time for my fall open garden on Saturday, October 9, 2021 from noon-4pm.
+In fact, I think the garden will look better than ever in time for my fall open garden on Saturday, October 9, 2021.
 Be sure to mark your calendar and come out for a visit!

 We are expanding the garden and purchasing the house next door!
 We are so excited to have this opportunity and plan to offer gardening and cooking classes in 2022.
 I am thrilled to have a blank slate to transform, powered by Soil³ compost, of course!
 I will be sure to share more details as we make progress.
 For now, follow the Garden House Retreat Renovation Videos playlist.